Love Is Not a Sin

 Love Is Not a Sin (French: L'amour n'est pas un pêché) is a 1952 French comedy film directed by Claude Cariven and starring Robert Dhéry, Colette Brosset and Louis de Funès.
 It was shot at the Billancourt Studios in Paris.
 The film's sets were designed by the art director Raymond Gabutti.

 Synopsis

-A leader of a anti-female organisation and a feminist live next door and quarrel violently.
+A leader of an anti-female organisation and a feminist live next door and quarrel violently.
 Eventually they will end up reconciling.